spark-jobserver/spark-jobserver/README.md

     POST /binaries/<appName>    - upload a new binary file DELETE /binaries/<appName>  - delete defined binary

-When POSTing new binaries, the content-type header must be set to one of the types supported by the subclasses of the `BinaryType` trait. e.g. "application/java-archive" or application/python-archive".
-If you are using curl command, then you must pass "-H 'Content-Type: application/python-archive'" or "-H 'Content-Type: application/java-archive'".
+When POSTing new binaries, the content-type header must be set to one of the types supported by the subclasses of the `BinaryType` trait. e.g. "application/java-archive",  "application/python-egg" or "application/python-wheel".
+If you are using curl command, then you must pass for example "-H 'Content-Type: application/python-wheel'".

 ### Contexts